Purdue-CS193/homework-0-thekammilian/index.md

 ## Welcome to Pranav's GitHub page

-# Pranav's First CS 193 Homework
+# Pranav's First CS 193 Homework (what he's excited about)
 - the instructors
 - the learning
 - the classmates